dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

     call.
 This would allow to avoid a recursive definition and a lazy parameter to every method.
-Given that some representation of methods' types is part of a class type (most likely via the dispatch table), this approach works well in languages and IRs with a type system not as strict as the one in MIL, namely, when having very general pointer or address types to represent method types and being able to cast them.
+Given that some representation of methods' types is part of a class type (most likely via the dispatch table), this approach works well in languages with a type system not as strict as the one in MIL, namely, when having very general pointer or address types to represent method types and being able to cast them.
 In MIL, having `self` as a parameter in every method would require its type to be in every method type, which would make the class type recursive.
 One could think solving this with having an ADT instead of a